blessedmadukoma/go-zeptomail/README.md

 # go-zeptomail

-`go-zeptomail` is a Go library for sending emails using the ZeptoMail API.
+`go-zeptomail` is a Go library for sending emails using the [ZeptoMail](https://zeptomail.com) API with HTML templates.

 ## Installation